-On behalf of the board, we wish to express our appreciation to our stakeholders, shareholders, customers, business associates, vendors, and financiers for their resolute support.
-We also wish to thank our fellow directors for their advice, contributions and dedication to the Company.
+On behalf of the board, we wish to express our appreciation to our stakeholders, shareholders, customers, vendors, financiers, and business associates for their resolute support.

+We also wish to thank our employees for their service and dedication and our fellow directors for their valued counsel and advice.